Plettenberg Bay, Garden Route, South Africa

 Camilla Smith (Staff)

-As a couple you can spend your days lazing by the pool or enjoying the spa, heading into Plettenberg and enjoying the beaches or heading out into the buzzing town center.
+As a couple you can spend your days lazing by the pool or enjoying the spa, heading into Plettenberg and enjoying the beaches or heading out into the buzzing town centre.

 I really could not recommend Kurland enough, every guest we send there returns absolutely gushing with praise!